OperaCode/OperaCode/README.md

 ---

 ## 🚀 About Me
-I’m Raphael, a passionate **Full Stack Developer** with a knack for building seamless and innovative digital solutions. 🌟 Transitioned from a career in **Supply Chain & Logistics**, I bring strong analytical problem-solving skills, attention to detail, and continuous improvement principles to every project I tackle.
+I’m Raphael, a passionate **Full Stack Developer** with a knack for building seamless and innovative digital solutions. 🌟 Transitioning from a career in **Supply Chain & Logistics**, I bring strong analytical problem-solving skills, attention to detail, and continuous improvement principles to every project I tackle.

 - 🔭 **Currently Working On**: A MERN stack app for personal finance management.
 - 🌱 **Learning Goals**: Advanced **DevOps practices** (CI/CD), **backend performance optimization**, and exploring **Blockchain and Web3** technologies.
-- 💬 **Ask Me About**: Full-stack development, APIs, transitioning into tech, and personal development and mastery tips.
+- 💬 **Ask Me About**: Full-stack development, APIs, transitioning into tech, and freelancing tips.

 ---